FascinatedBox/lily/site/builtin_types.markdown

 v = ["a" => 1, "a" => 2] # Value: "a" => 2
 ```

-For now, only `integer`, `double`, and `string` are considered valid hash keys.
+For now, only `Integer`, `Double`, and `String` are considered valid hash keys.
 In the future, it may be possible to have user-defined classes that are hashable.

 It is also worth noting that Lily will insist that, when creating a hash, that there is some common bottom type to all elements in the hash.

-# tuple
+# Tuple

 Occasionally, it is useful to have a grouping of various different types.
 This class takes an arbitrary number of types within it, making it useful in situations where there is a need for a 'record' type that holds a bag of types.
 As with the above mentioned types, the subtypes of tuple are denoted by the square braces that come after the type.